 After some time the CPU thermal paste responsible for heat transfer starts to harden and not perform well.
 Result: CPU overheating.

 In an old computer there is always the possibility that the CPU will start to develop high temperatures.
-You'll know this when you see a drastic drop in performance in almost any program, even though your machine's specs are well above of the program.
+You'll know this when you see a drastic drop in performance in almost any program, even though your machine's specs are well above the program's minimum requirements.

 This behavior indicates CPU overheating and the usual first response is to turn on the computer and to thoroughly clean it of dust.
 Of course you will check the smooth operation of the fans, both of the CPU and of the box.